 The corticosteroid preparation used in the treatment of Peyronie’s disease varies, but two common regimens are dexamethasone (Decadron), in a dosage of 0.2 to 0.4 mg per plaque injected weekly for 10 weeks,8 and triamcinolone hexacetonide (Aristospan Intralesional), in a dosage of 2 mg administered once every six weeks for a total of six injections.
 Courses of treatment have been repeated in some instances.
 A small syringe and a fine needle are used to inject the medication into the plaque and the tissues immediately adjacent to it.
 Local anesthetic agents are not used routinely because of the risk of injection into the vascular corpora.

-Using the dexamethasone regimen in 31 patients, one study13 reported an 81 percent benefit to a moderate or greater degree, with 42 percent of patients achieving what they described as marked improvement.
+In one study of 31 patients using the dexamethasone regimen, 13 reported an 81 percent benefit to a moderate or greater degree, with 42 percent of patients achieving what they described as marked improvement.
 In a study of 42 patients treated with triamcinolone, 33 percent of patients had complete recovery or marked improvement in symptoms and signs during the course of treatment.